plurid/plurid/docs/ENGINE_AUDIT_AND_ROADMAP.md

 ### Route grammar

-Route parsing/matching behavior is spread across modules and parametric route coverage still contains a skipped case.
+Route parsing/matching behavior is spread across modules and parametric route coverage was un-skipped and passes (2026-09-13).
 Consolidate grammar and matching behind one tested contract before adding route features.

 **Done when:** literal, parameterized, nested, invalid, and round-trip cases share one conformance suite with no unexplained skip.